 Butterwort Care – Growing Pings as Houseplants

-- Orchid media (my choice) – a blend of bark, pumice and perlite in the lower half of the pot and a top-layer of sphagnum moss.
+3. Orchid Potting Mix (my preference) – a blend of bark, pumice and perlite in the lower half of the pot and a top-layer of sphagnum moss.
 If using the orchid bark or rock options, the pots can sit constantly in a shallow tray of water.

 Photo of layered butterwort potting mix – top half sphagnum; bottom half orchid media

 4. ‘Ping Pot’ with Live Moss and a Rock-Blend for a “Natural Look” – using stones like turface, limestone, granite, pumice and perlite the grower can create a natural scape similar to where the pings grow in nature.
 Live moss can be placed with tweasers and if conditions are right, it should grow along with the pings.
 Pings can either be placed directly on the rock or on the live moss.
 Note: The pot must sit in a tray of water at all times in order to keep the rocks moist and you may need to be more diligent in offering high humidity (50%+).
 Rock will dry quickly and if too dry could set the plant back.

 Mini Ping Community Pot with turface, pumice, perlite, and live moss

-Humidity: many sites say pings need high humidity.
-Even though I have tons of orchids and aroids, the humidity in my place is awful (averaging 18-45%); however, most of the pings I’ve tried growing have done fine.
-I have found that as long as you can give the plants good light and keep their roots moist, then low humidity isn’t a major problem.
+Even though I grow many plants, the humidity in my place is awful (averaging 18-45%); however, most of the pings I’ve tried growing have done fine.
+I have found as long as you give the plants good light and keep their roots moist, then low humidity isn’t a problem.
 I have even grown mini species pings and seedlings in my low humidity…so my *opinion* is that humidity really isn’t a huge deal—provided you don’t let the plants dry out too hard.
 The biggest challenge I’ve had growing pings in general, is that live moss tends to overgrow small species.

-Water: Don’t use tap water.
+Don’t use tap water.
 Like most carnivorous plants, pings do best with pure water that isn’t going to burn the roots or cause issues as the water evaporates.
 If your water is high in minerals, those salts can/will concentrate over time as you water and the water evaporates—this can lead to conditions that pings just aren’t able to mitigate.
-For my plants, I use bottled water (Aquafina or SmartWater)—but any brand that has less than 20ppms should work fine.
+For my plants, I use bottled water (Aquafina or SmartWater), but you can use any brand that has less than 20ppms.
 Typically, water bottles will say the total ppms (which means parts per million or 1mg per 1L of water) and as close to 0 you can get is ideal.
 Distilled or RO water will also work—it’s pure water without minerals.

-The “pure water” exception: some Mexican pings specifically (typically the smaller type) come from limestone habitats.
+Some Mexican pinguicula species (typically the smaller type) come from limestone habitats.
 Limestone is an alkaline rock which is made up of Calcium Carbonate (CaCO3).
 Some pings seem to suffer if their water is too pure and they don’t have access to some calcium.
-I suspect this is a result of their adaptation to survive in soils that have a lot of calcium—and as such they rely a bit on that calcium to grow well.
-To remedy this, you might want to add a small amount of oyster shell or eggshells to your potting media if you have found pings don’t seem to grow well for you.
-You really don’t need much at all (less than 1/16th of a tsp in a small pot), just a light application to help offer some additional calcium.
+I suspect this is a result of their adaptation to survive in soils that have a lot of calcium—they likely rely a bit on that calcium to grow well.
+To remedy this, you might want to add a small amount of oyster shell or eggshells to your potting media if you have found your pings don’t seem to grow well.
+You really don’t need much (less than 1/16th of a tsp in a small pot), just a light application to help offer some additional calcium.
 You should still continue using distilled or bottled water.

 To be transparent, I don’t put limestone or eggshells in the pots of my plants; our tap water is very alkaline, so 2-3 times per year, I add about 1/4 ratio of tap water to bottled water and that adds the calcium I believe the plants need.
 Oyster shells and eggshells are common amendments with orchids from limestone regions (such as phrag kovachii) which is why I recommend that.

-Seasonality & Leaf Changes: Pings can be seasonal and depending on the type, yours may go through seasonal changes which are queued by photoperiod (how long the daylight hours are).
+Pings can be seasonal and depending on the type you have, they may go through seasonal changes which are queued by photoperiod (how long the daylight hours are).
 In the winter when the days are slightly shorter and cooler, the leaves may get smaller and more succulent (and they may stop catching bugs).
 In the summer when the days are longer, the leaves will get bigger, fuller, and produce more dew for catching insects.
 If you’re growing under artificial lights, it’s good to adjust your light hours to match your seasonal variation slightly (on for 10h in the winter and on for 14h in the summer).
 Doing this will help your plant follow it’s circadian rhythm and annual changes.

-Feeding Pings: Don’t use fertilizers – opt for bugs.
-If you don’t have a fungus gnat problem like I clearly do, then good for you!
+Don’t use chemical fertilizers—opt for insects.
+If you don’t have a fungus gnat problem (like I clearly do), then lucky you!
 You can still generally get away with not having to feed your plant as the bulk of the “food” comes from light.
 Pings will feed off tiny soil insects (like mites, springtails, etc) and things that are naturally already in your pots—this is why they make good companions for people who already have a lot of plants!

 Photo of multi-growth rosette